mapbox/mapbox-unity-sdk/documentation/docs/05-changelog.md

 - Fix foldouts not retaining states between play mode & editor.
 - Add missing tooltips.
 - Fix issue with Satellite TextureType.
+- Added a check to prevent NRE on tile update because map was not initialized.
+- Added method to disable `InitializeOnStart` in the `Initialize With Location Provider` script.

 ### v.1.4.0
 *03/20/2018*